-In an effort to accomplish and achieve specific goals, Westmoreland Drug and Alcohol Commission, Inc. (WeDAC), along with its part-time prevention specialist and two prevention providers, continuously work to sponsor various prevention programs throughout Westmoreland County.
-The prevention programs encompass objectives in the areas of education, information dissemination, alternative activities, problem identification and referral, community-based process and environmental activities.
+In an effort to accomplish and achieve specific goals, Westmoreland Drug and Alcohol Commission, Inc. (WeDAC), along with its prevention specialists and prevention provider, continuously work to sponsor various prevention programs throughout Westmoreland County.

 Saint Vincent College Prevention Projects (SVCPP)

 The Saint Vincent College Prevention Projects, (SVCPP) established in 1978 and funded by Westmoreland Drug and Alcohol Commission, Inc., provides a variety of school-based prevention programs throughout Westmoreland County and the surrounding area of southwestern Pennsylvania.
 SVCPP is committed to creating, promoting and strengthening wellness in people and systems to prevent Alcohol, Tobacco and Other Drug Abuse (ATOD), violence and other socially destructive behaviors using education, early intervention and community development.

 ATOD prevention education programs are conducted in classroom and small group settings in elementary and secondary schools.
 Proprietary programs are solidly based on current research and reflect the best practice in the field.
 The Prevention Projects has been systematically preparing for the delivery of evidence-based programming by reviewing curricula and having staff trained in these programs.
 A number of education and intervention elementary and secondary level school-based programs are available.
 Also available are training workshops, seminars and conferences designed to provide teachers, administrators, prevention professionals, and human services personnel with the most current ATOD prevention information.